Puchalapalli Penchalaiah

 Puchalapalli Penchalaiah (15 November 1924 – 29 December 2018) was an Indian politician who was a member of the 7th, 8th and 9th Lok Sabhas of India.
 He represented the Nellore constituency in Andhra Pradesh.
 He was instrumental in developing schools and shelters for underprivileged people.
 He introduced the Seenaiah Sena Harijan Wing for the advancement of the lower sections of the society.

 Early life and career

 Penchalaiah was born on 15 November 1924, at the remote village of Pamanji in Nellore District, to P. Lakshmaiah and Papamma.
-He studied in a government board high school, which was approximately 10km from his village.
+He studied in a government board high school, which was approximately 10 km from his village.
 He completed an M.A in Political Science from V. R. College, Nellore.

 Before venturing into politics, he was working as a clerk in local fund auditing department, later he resigned and helped his parents in farming.
 Due to his education, his fellow villagers urged him to enter politics to improve their lives.